mxcube/ui-api/general.rst

         display_name: the name to display in the user interface e.g. "Quick Realign"
         tool_tip: the tool tip
         messages: any initial messages to display
+        category: Classification of procedures into types, for UI, e.g. 'Action', 'Query', ...
+Optional
         """

         name: str   # NB This assumes that only one instance of a command can run at any time